The E-Commerce

-Malaysia - E-Commerce Market Outlook & Retail Trends in 2023
+E-Commerce in Malaysia: Outlook & Retail Trends in 2023

 The COVID-19 pandemic and the resulting social distancing regulations have been the main drivers of the high consumer interest in e-commerce.
 In 2021, non-essential retail outlets, including non-grocery specialists, were forced to close for several weeks due to quarantine measures in response to the Delta wave of the pandemic.
 Even after reopening, these stores were restricted in their ability to operate at full capacity.
 Many consumers have also been hesitant to shop in crowded stores out of fear of contracting the virus.
 Given these circumstances, it is not surprising that e-commerce has seen very strong sales growth in 2021.

 One factor that has historically hindered the growth of e-commerce in Malaysia is the low level of trust that many consumers had in online payment systems and digital payments in general.
 However, as digital payments have become more prevalent and the use of cash has declined, these barriers to the wider adoption of e-commerce have become less significant.
 In particular, the popularity of e-wallets such as ShopeePay and Touch N Go E-wallet has significantly increased in recent years, making it easier for e-commerce platforms to attract and retain customers.
-This is good news for the leading e-commerce platforms in Malaysia.
+One survey from PayNet, a national payments network, also found both the adoption rate and usage rate have increased dramatically.

-In Malaysia, as in other Southeast Asian countries, much of the value generated by e-commerce is accounted for by third party online marketplaces, with international giants Shopee and Lazada leading the way.
+In Malaysia, as with other Southeast Asian nations, a substantial portion of e-commerce value comes from third-party online marketplaces.
+Here, international powerhouses Shopee and Lazada are the frontrunners, commanding market shares of 37.9% and 20.9% respectively.
 However, in 2021, Lazada began to lose ground to its rival, Shopee.
 One challenge for Lazada has been its inability to adequately localize its products for the diverse and culturally specific Malaysian market.

 In addition, since being acquired by Alibaba, Lazada has experienced stagnation.
 These factors have created opportunities for Shopee, which has expanded its reach and product range in order to appeal to a wider consumer base and gain market share from Lazada.
 It is uncertain whether Lazada will be able to recover and present stronger competition to Shopee in the future, but the company has been running strong advertising and marketing campaigns in both the digital and physical realms in an effort to do so.